Guest contribution from my colleague Adil Nasri about his product Creator and why templates on the intranet are so important.

 Intranet project teams develop strategies for activating users on almost all wiki or intranet implementation projects.
 The most important and sustainable long-term approach to this is by integrating the system into the everyday work of the users.
 From the documentation of simple decisions, onboarding checklists for new employees, to collaborating on large projects, everything starts with a wiki page being created.
 The use of templates or blueprints is essential here.

 Template functions have already proven their worth in Microsoft Word.
-They are designed to help users focus on content creation rather than formatting.
-Templates can also be used in Confluence, and can be used to prepare page layouts, headings, or tables.
+They’re designed to help users focus on content creation rather than formatting.
+Templates can also be used in Confluence and can be used to prepare page layouts, headings, or tables.
 This way, meeting notes, for example, can be written up and shared in no time.

-However, a major obstacle for our customers is the additional effort required for delivering blueprints.
+A major obstacle for our customers, however, is the additional effort required for delivering blueprints.
 Since these are always bespoke, they involve development work in addition to conceptual work.
 This represents a challenge for many Confluence administrators: not only do they have to acquire specific skills, they also have to regularly consider or factor in compatibility adjustments from time to time with new versions and updates to Confluence.
 Even if only minor changes are needed, your administrators need to be very tech savvy and have programming skills.

 Since this situation is neither satisfactory for us nor our customers, we decided as a service provider ourselves to develop a dynamic blueprints generator in the form of Blueprint Creator (https://blueprint-creator.com).
 This solution allows for the integration of a form-based and therefore simplified creation process for pages and sections without any programming knowledge.
 This allows the benefits of blueprints to be taken advantage of without the associated disadvantages.